SystemsApproach/private5g/software/directory.rst

 ~~~~~~~~~~~~~~~~~~~

 The deployment artifacts listed above are, of course, meant to be
 deployed into a running system.
-This process is typically managed by
+This process, often referred to as
-the *Continuous Deployment (CD)* half of a CI/CD pipeline, which
+GitOps, manages the *Continuous Deployment (CD)* half of the CI/CD
-adopts a GitOps approach.
-This is where OnRamp differs from the
+pipeline.
+The approach that OnRamp takes to GitOps uses a different
-specific GitOps mechanism originally used by the ONF ops team to
+mechanism than the one the ONF ops team originally used to manage its
-manage its multi-site deployment of Aether.
-That approach depends on
+multi-site deployment of Aether.
+That approach has proven difficult
-insider knowlege and has proven difficult for others to replicate.
+for others to replicate.

 In its place, OnRamp adopts minimal Ansible tooling.
 This makes it
 easier to "take ownership" of the configuration parameters that define